Persian Kitten Nursery & Cattery

 The fifth week of life:

 Once the kittens have all mastered their litter pan habits, they are turned loose in the nursery (and throughout our house) with their mom.
-The babies and mama are then all merge into one big ball of furry-purring playmates!
+The babies and mama all merge into one big ball of furry-purring playmates!

 The seventh week of life: